shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

 * display_oss
     | type: list of strings, required
-    | Operating Systems (OSs) choices available to clients.
+    | Operating Systems choices available to clients.
     | Populated with the name of the folders in the oss/ directory.

 * timeout [WIP]
     | type: int, default 30
-    | In case of multiple OSs, wait this long (seconds) before choosing default.
+    | In case of multiple OSs, BootTorrent waits this long (seconds) for user input before booting default OS.
     | If this value is 0, then the default OS will be started as soon as possible.
-    | If this value is negative, then the timer is disabled.
+    | If this value is negative, then the timer is disabled and BootTorrent will wait forever for user input.

 * default_os [WIP]
     | type: string, required if timeout is set